equinor/TimeSeriesAnalysis/docs/articles/sysid_disturbance.md

 > closed-loop be positive process gains.

 ### First, model-free estimate

-In order to initialize the sequential estimation, a model-free estimate of the disturbance is require initially.
+A model-free estimate of the disturbance is required to initialize subsequent sequential estimation.

 For the first iteration, all process dynamics and nonlinearities are neglected, a linear static model essentially boils down to estimating the process gain.